Richardinho/backbone-with-dependency-injection/README.md

 ##### register(token, serviceProvider, mode, locals)

 token: string identifier for the dependency

 serviceProvider: object that teaches injector how to create the instance.
 Varies depending on the mode (see constants above).

 mode: constant(see above) which provides additional info to the injector on how to create the dependency.

 locals: additional optional arguments that can be passed to the service provider.
+When the service worker is called these locals will be the second argument passed.

 ##### has(token)
 returns true if provider identified by token has been registered with the injector.